netlify/gotrue/README.md

 # Authlify - User mangament for APIs

-Authlify is a small open-source API that can act as a self-standing API service for handling user registration and authentication for JAM projects.
+Authlify is a small open-source API written in golang, that can act as a self-standing API service for handling user registration and authentication for JAM projects.

-It's based on OAuth2 and JWT and will handle user signup and authentication.
+It's based on OAuth2 and JWT and will handle user signup, authentication and custom user data.

 ## Endpoints